KyleMBoomer/rancid_tomatillos/README.md

 # Abstract:
-Rancid Tomatillos is a web application similar to rotten tomatoes,netflix etc. that allows a user to pick a movie, view the trailer via a YouTube window, see a synopsis, a rating, and a general overview of the movie.
+Rancid Tomatillos is a web application similar to Rotten Tomatoes, Netflix, or IMDB.
+Users may search for a specific movie, or filter by genre, to view the trailer via a YouTube window, see a synopsis, a rating, and a general overview of the movie.
+Future iterations will enable users to rate their own movies, and create a Favorite Movies page.

 # Tech Stack:
 JavaScript, React.js, Glide.js, CSS, HTML; tested with Cypress.